Frank21-glitch/Cybersecurity-Portfolio/Notes/network_plus_notes.md

 # Platform as a Service (PaaS)

 ### No servers, no software, no maintenance team, no HVAC
-- someone else handles the platform, you handle the development
+- Someone else handles the platform, you handle the development

-### You don't have direct contrrol of the data, people, or infrastructure
+### You don't have direct control of the data, people, or infrastructure
 - Trained security professionals are watching your stuff
 - Choose carefully